1953 Facts, Fun Trivia and History

 A Pennsylvania town named Mauch Chunk managed to get the remains of an early 20th-century athlete and bought the rights to his name.
-They renamed the town ‘Jim Thorpe,’ which is a tourist attraction in PA.
+They renamed the town ‘Jim Thorpe,’ a tourist attraction in PA.

-The first issue of Playboy, published in December 1953, and featured Marilyn Monroe from her 1949 nude calendar shoot and sold over 50,000 copies.
+The first issue of Playboy, published in December 1953, featured Marilyn Monroe from her 1949 nude calendar shoot and sold over 50,000 copies.

 Isaac Asimov wrote a short story, Sally, that claimed the first self-driving cars would be released around 2015.

 In 1951, Ray Bradbury wrote a short story about a giant, fire-breathing lizard, which was made into the 1953 film The Beast from 20,000 Fathoms.
-This film then inspired Ishirō Honda, a Japanese producer, to make Godzilla in 1954.
+This film inspired Ishirō Honda, a Japanese producer, to make Godzilla in 1954.

 Biologists James D. Watson and Francis Crick published “Molecular Structure of Nucleic Acids: A Structure for Deoxyribose Nucleic Acid.”
 With little more than a drawing and some accompanying text, Watson and Crick discovered the structure of DNA.

 Arthur Holly Compton (the Nobel Prize-winning chancellor of Washington University) was irritated by how fast people drove through the campus.
 To combat this, he designed the modern speed bump.

 Two minutes to midnight, according to the Bulletin of Atomic Scientists.